Here's What This Top-Earning Billionaire Has Been Buying

 Every quarter, many money managers have to disclose what they've bought and sold, via "13F" filings.
 Their latest moves can shine a bright light on smart stock picks.

 Today, let's look at Moore Capital Management, managed by billionaire Louis Moore Bacon.
-Bacon is known for employing a global macroeconomic focus in his investing, and has been among the top 20 money earners since the 1990s, per GuruFocus.com .
+Bacon is known for employing a global macroeconomic focus in his investing, and has been among the top 20 money earners since the 1990s, per GuruFocus.com.
+Bacon's fund has turned in some spectacular performances, but also some lackluster ones, and, after poor results in 2011, he returned $2 billion to shareholders, citing the fund's size as an obstacle.
+Still, Bacon seems to have solid investing chops, with his flagship fund reportedly averaging nearly 19% in annual gains since its inception in 1989 (as of 2012).

 The article Here's What This Top-Earning Billionaire Has Been Buying originally appeared on Fool.com.

-Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of JPMorgan Chase.
-The Motley Fool owns shares of Citigroup Inc and JPMorgan Chase.
+Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of Apple.
+The Motley Fool recommends Apple, Bank of America, and Nuance Communications.
+The Motley Fool owns shares of Apple, Bank of America, and Nuance Communications.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.